andrea-sdl/work-hats-book/01-contents/28-dont-start-working.md

 So how can we decide what's important, what's urgent and what can be left alone for a while before it becomes urgent?

 The problem is the urgency itself, let me show you an example.
 There's a coworker that was on the support team and she answered to a customer.
-The customer was angry, like _really_ angry..
+The customer was angry, like _really_ angry.
 The reason was because there was a bug in the system that didn't let him change one content.
 Everything else was working but this feature.

 At that time we had quite a lot of other bugs and features to develop and a scarcity of developers.
 So my question was: What should be the priority?.